bfg-s/puller/README.md

 ```
 > To do this, you should have the extension `Redis` for `php`.

->!
-Attention, in this version, the use of the caching system is deprecated.
-> In the next version `Redis` will be required as an extension.

 ## Usage
 In order to start using, you need to make a couple of simple things: